Interstate 29/20th Street South Interchange

 20th Street South looking east from 22nd Avenue South

 The I-29/20th Street South interchange opened to traffic on July 30, 2023 and has had even more traffic than expected.
 Now the City and SDDOT will expand the corners of the 20th Street South and 22nd Avenue South intersection to better serve large trucks.
-Your feedback on the Supplemental Environmental Assessment for the intersection expansion project is requested.
-Please provide your comments below by Sunday, July 6, 2025.

 Project Overview